SunRun/sr-sec-py-sns-logger/README.md

 ## 📄 Sample Log Outputs

-This section shows the exact JSON structure that gets sent to your SNS topic for each security event type.
+This section shows the exact JSON structure that gets sent to your SNS topic for key security event types.
 All examples use current standardized values and schema.

 ### User Login Success
-Generated by: `security_logging_sns.log_user_login(..., event_type=EventType.LOGIN_SUCCESS, status=Status.SUCCESS)`
 ```json
 {
   "timestamp": "2025-09-09T23:13:16.691207+00:00",